Listener

 , and Comparison Method

-of condition can be Host-Header, Path, HTTP-Header, File Type, or Cookie.
-The Input Fields
+.
+You can choose from various condition types like Host-Header, Path, HTTP-Header, File Type, and Cookie.
+The Input

 and Comparison Method

-vary depending on the selected condition type.
+options vary based on the selected condition type.
 Multiple conditions can be added to a single rule.

 ALB rule condition types